-- develop competence to excel in a broad range of physical activities - > be physically active for sustained periods of time - > engage in competitive (both against self and against others) sports and activities - lead healthy, active lives.
+- develop competence to excel in a broad range of physical activities - > be physically active for sustained periods of time - engage in competitive (both against self and against others) sports and activities - lead healthy, active lives.

 Children are encouraged to walk to school as part of the Living Streets Project.
-They are encouraged to take part in the following after school dance clubs; Dance, Well being sessions and Cricket.
+They are encouraged to take part in the following after school dance clubs; Dance, Yoga, Cricket and Multi Sports.